shahidlatif126/Multi-Space-Prototypical-Network-for-Intrusion-Detection/README.md

 This repository presents the implemetation of Adversarially Optimized Multi-Space Prototypical Network for Intrusion Detection in 5G-Enabled IoT Systems.

 # Adversarially Optimized Multi-Space Prototypical Network for Intrusion Detection in 5G-Enabled IoT Systems
-**Link:** Under Reviewe in IEEE Transactions on Machine Learning in Communications and Networking
+**Link:** Accepted for publication in IEEE Transactions on Machine Learning in Communications and Networking

 **Please Cite** <br>
 A bibtex file will be added later.